 Lidén’s project The Tidal Sense (2019) consisted of a residency, exhibition and seminar, commissioned by LIAF.
 Field Modulations is a serias of works and exhibitions created during Sound Art Residency at St. Johns College in Oxford.
-Vertical Studies, a collaboration with Espen Sommer Eide, created the performance Acoustic Shadows and Boundary Reflections (2017) realised at the Sonic Acts Festival (Amsterdam) and Borealis Festival (Bergen).
-She made the performance Altitude and History (2016) and krysning/пересечение/conflux (2014) for the Dark Ecology project in Nikel (on the Russian Kola peninsula), the installation series Writings for Resonance, a residency programme of the European Sound Art Network (2013-14), and collaborated with Steve Rowell and Annesofie Norn on The Cold Coast Archive (2010-12), a project about the Global Seed Vault launched at the Centre for PostNatural History (Pittsburgh, 2012) and presented at The Long Now Foundation (2012), Eastern Bloc (Montreal, 2016) and L´Atelier (Nantes, 2019).
+Vertical Studies, a collaboration with Espen Sommer Eide, created the performance Acoustic Shadows and Boundary Reflections (2017) realised at the Sonic Acts Festival (Amsterdam) and Borealis Festival (Bergen) and Altitude and History (2016) for the Dark Ecology project.
+Lidén made the installation series Writings for Resonance, European Sound Art Network (2013-14), and collaborated with Steve Rowell and Annesofie Norn on The Cold Coast Archive (2010-12), a project about the Global Seed Vault launched at the Centre for PostNatural History (Pittsburgh, 2012) and presented at The Long Now Foundation (2012), Eastern Bloc (Montreal, 2016) and L´Atelier (Nantes, 2019).
 She was commissioned to make works for SALT, Volt, the Hordaland Art Centre, Kunsthall Oslo, nyMusikk and Touch Radio, among others.
 Lidén has initiatated the upcoming groupe projects Pavilion Wetland and Academy of Rhythmorphology with Hilde Methi and Arjen Mulder.

 SNÆ, issue 2 2013 and issue 4 (soon to be online): 2015